marvinhoffman/marvinhoffman.github.io/content/about.md

 +++

-Marvin L. C. Hoffman is a fiction author specializing in thrillers and crime dramas.
-With a background in Navy nuclear submarines, Oak Ridge National Laboratory, and software engineering, Marvin draws inspiration from a multitude of life experiences.
+{{< figure src="/bio_pic.jpeg" title="In a London pub." >}} Marvin L. C. Hoffman is a fiction author specializing in thrillers and crime dramas.
+With a background in Navy nuclear submarines, Health Physics at the Oak Ridge National Laboratory, and software engineering, Marvin draws inspiration from a multitude of life experiences.
 His stories explore regular people responding to and (hopefully) overcoming life-altering events.